 - chickens should be cooked in a preheated oven at 180ºC/350ºF/Gas Mark 4 for 45 minutes per kg plus 20 minutes extra

-Remember to wipe the temperature probe clean after each use to avoid cross-contamination.
+Remember to fully clean the temperature probe or thermometer after each use to avoid cross-contamination.

 Cooking your turkey in advance could save you stress on Christmas Day and give you more time with your family and friends.

 Once your turkey is cooked and cooled, slice and then batch it into portions to store in the freezer.
-You can then take out and reheat the amount you need when you need it, which is safer and will help to avoid food waste.
+You can then take out and defrost the amount you need when you want to reheat it.
+This is safer and will help to avoid food waste.

 Remember that meat previously cooked and frozen should only be reheated once.